Back to category Published: 04 june 2023 Author: Zhanna Mukhatzhanova

 Tien Shan spruces on Lake Kaindy

 Beyond the appreciation of Scythian tribes, Tien Shan spruce played a significant role in the foundation of the city of Almaty.
 During the establishment of the city in 1854, spruce wood was frequently employed in the construction of buildings.
 In the Malaya Stanitsa area, many of the surviving historic houses from the late 19th to early 20th centuries were built using this remarkable wood.
 The resilience of these structures became evident during an earthquake in 1887 when most of the buildings in Verny (now Almaty) were reduced to ruins.
 However, those constructed from Tien Shan spruce remained relatively unscathed, leading to the increased use of these trees.
-Recognizing the need to safeguard this natural treasure, the Almaty Reserve was established in 1931.
+Recognizing the need to safeguard this natural treasure, the Almaty Nature Reserve was established in 1931.

 The Tien Shan spruce was also the primary material in the magnificent Ascension Cathedral in Almaty, a historical monument renowned for its architectural beauty.
 Additionally, spruce wood has graced the captivating pink house of the merchant Ibragimov.

 While Tien Shan spruce forests are limited in their distribution, they remain highly sought after for landscaping parks and green spaces.
 For those unable to venture into the mountains, an enchanting alley of Tien Shan spruce trees along Tulebayev Street in Almaty offers a mesmerizing glimpse of their splendor.
-This very alley even made an appearance in the film «The Needle», starring the legendary Victor Tsoi.
+This very alley even made an appearance in the film «The Needle», starring the legendary punk-rock singer Victor Tsoi.

 The Tien Shan spruce forests stand as a realm of awe-inspiring beauty, where the tantalizing aroma of pine needles fills the air, and the sheer grandeur of the trees evokes a profound connection with nature.
 These majestic evergreens continue to enrich the landscape and captivate hearts.